Australian Lyme?

 Generally, the diagnostic protocols, processes and tests used in Australia, that are recommended by mainstream practitioners, are inappropriate.
 Some Australian laboratories produce discordant test results.*

 Independently, or with assistance from a Lyme-literate practitioner, patients routinely send their blood overseas for testing in specialist laboratories at significant expense.
 (See Lyme Diagnosis).
-International laboratories commonly used by patients meet the highest international standards.
-Under international agreements, they are eligible for reciprocal recognition through the National Association of Testing Authorities (NATA).
-And yet their results are dismissed by Australian health authorities.

 See also Lyme Diagnosis